JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/error_handling.md

 Console.WriteLine(track.Name);
 ```

-When a request fails an `APIException` is thrown.
+When a request fails, an `APIException` is thrown.
 Specific errors may throw a child exception of `APIException`.

 ## APIException

 A very general API error.
-The message is parsed from the API response JSON body and the response is available as public property.
+The message is parsed from the API response's JSON body and the response is available as a public property.

 ```csharp
 try {